-YELLOWKNIFE (April 28, 2016) The NWT Chief Public Health Officer is advising residents of the Northwest Territories about precautions they can take to avoid exposure to elevated arsenic levels found in some small lakes located near the Giant Mine property.
+YELLOWKNIFE (July 5, 2019) – The NWT Chief Public Health Officer is updating the advice provided to residents and visitors about precautions they can take to avoid exposure to elevated arsenic levels found in some of the lakes located around Yellowknife.

-A map has been developed based on recent studies to assist with the health advice which depends on the levels of arsenic found in the water.
-Public health advice is based on available environmental data and may be adjusted as more information becomes available from ongoing or future monitoring or research activities.
+This public health advice is based on the most current environmental and human health data available and may be adjusted as more information becomes available from ongoing or future monitoring or research activities.

 Lakes with green points:

 Arsenic levels are below Health Canada’s drinking guidelines.
 It is recommended not to drink untreated water from any lake.
 However, these lakes are considered safe for swimming and fishing.